Porch Pirate theft recovery - NewsBreak

 Amazon sent NEWS10 the following statement:

-The shipping giant recommends using the Ring camera to keep an eye on packages.
-The Ring camera includes utility features like live view , package alerts and quick replies that allow you to remotely communicate with delivery drivers or guests, said Crystal Cruz, Ring home security expert.
+The shipping giant recommends using a ring camera to keep an eye on packages.
+The ring camera includes utility features like live view , package alerts and quick replies that allow you to remotely communicate with delivery drivers or guests, said Crystal Cruz, ring home security expert.

 It is advised to make sure all electronics are charged and functioning properly.

-Delivery companies support the federal Porch Pirate Act that will consider all package deliveries as federally protected just like the postal service.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Delivery companies support the federal Porch Pirate Act, which will consider all package deliveries as federally protected just like the postal service.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.